orstavik/JoiComponents/book/chapter6/Pattern3_FeatureDetectAndPolyfill.md

 # Pattern: FeatureDetectAndPolyfill

+## Why polyfill web components sync?
+Using the pattern for feature detection, we handle the variation in polyfilling for different browsers.
+Put simply, FeatureDetection solves the problem of browser variation.

+However, the web component polyfills are also invasive.
+When polyfilling customElements and shadowDom, the polyfills alter or affect many of the core DOM functions such as:
+* .innerHTML
+* todo list many of the centrally affected functions
+* .customElements.define

+If you run a function against the DOM, this function can produce vastly different results depending on whether the polyfill has been loaded or not.
+And therefore, you most often need to ensure that your polyfill is loaded *before* some other function in your web app runs.
+The simplest way to do ensure that your polyfill loads before another resource is run, is to load the polyfill *sync*.

+## Example: FeatureDetectAndPolyfillSync web components
 Using the two patterns FeatureDetection and DynamicallyLoadScript we can compose a new pattern:
 FeatureDetectAndPolyfill.
 We load the polyfill script **sync**.